PBS KIDS Writers Contest

-WHRO Public Media invites Kindergarten through 5th grade students to create a great story, illustrate it and enter it in our PBS KIDS Writers and Illustrators Contest which begins January 2024 and ends Friday, March 22, 2024.
 Students can write about any topic of their choice such as friendship, kindness, their family, or something that they like, just to name a few.
-Or…students can choose to write an environmental story for an opportunity to win the Batten Environmental Education Award: suggested topics taken from K-5 Science SOLs in Environmental Literacy include: natural resources, recycling, conservation, habitat, land, air, water, animals, earth, plants, forest, fossils, and energy sources.
+Or…students can choose to write an environmental story for an opportunity to win the Batten Environmental Education Award.
+Suggested topics taken from K-5 Science SOLs in Environmental Literacy include: natural resources, recycling, conservation, habitat, land, air, water, animals, earth, plants, forest, fossils, and energy sources.

-The 2024 contest starts January 2024 and the deadline for entries is March 22, 2024.
+The contest starts January 2025 and the deadline for entries is March 28, 2025.

-Download the Entry Form and Rules [PDF]
+Check back in January for the Entry Form and Rules

 Please send entries to: